srivathsarao/sample-angular-spring-boot-docker/readme.md

 The reason for using spring batch is because, it helps in loading large dataset and it can be integrated with quarts or any other frameworks to run at certain time.

+**Lombok** is used to make the model classes and logging simplified.

 # Future improvements